Chicken Little (video game): Gameplay

 Chicken Little is an action-adventure game.
 The player takes control of Chicken Little; occasionally the player is able to play as Abby, Runt, and Fish Out of Water in six different levels and Mayor Turkey Lurkey in one level.
 The player's goal (mostly) is to get into the end of the stage, but player also can collect five baseball cards throughout each level of the game, the cards unlock special bonus mini-games in multiplayer mode.

 Development

 The game was showcased at E3 2005.

 Release

-Alongside The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, Chicken Little was one of the first console titles self-published by Buena Vista Games' European division.
+Alongside The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, Chicken Little was the first console title self-published by Buena Vista Games' European division.
 The game was first released in France in November 2005 and then in other territories the following year.

 The game was officially shown off at E3 2005.

-In Japan, the game would be published and distributed through D3Publisher.
+In Japan, the game would be published and distributed through D3 Publisher.